dd32/td-gh-ex/readme.txt

 * Change the search bar title

 = Create a knowledge base =
-The knowledge base uses the native WordPress categories and posts.
+The knowledge base uses the native categories and posts.

 Create a new page and select the knowledge base page template.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).